fshowalter/franksmovielog.com-v1/content/reviews/0240-friday-the-13th-a-new-beginning-1985.md

 venue_notes: 2020 | Shout Factory
 ---

-After <span data-imdb-id="tt0087298">_Friday the 13th: The Final Chapter_</span> delivered the franchise's highest grosses, Paramount ditches Jason in an attempt to reboot the franchise.
+After <span data-imdb-id="tt0087298">_Friday the 13th: The Final Chapter_</span> delivered the franchise's highest grosses, Paramount ditches Jason in an attempt to reboot the franchise. **Bad idea.**

 <!-- end -->